 - compare and contrast the major theoretical orientations in psychology, demonstrate knowledge of basic psychological terminology and be able to express this clearly when writing or speaking about psychology. - evaluate psychological data, draw reasonable conclusions, recognize the ethical implications of these conclusions, and apply these conclusions to personal, community, and scientific problems. - integrate content knowledge derived through the evaluation of relevant sources of traditional and electronic information and demonstrate an ethical use of these sources. - recognize the complexity of social, cultural, and international diversity and the principles of equity, justice, and inclusion in their lives. - apply psychological principles to the development of interpersonal, occupational, and social skills and lifelong personal growth.

-Note: this award can also be found in the Society, Culture & Communication and the Health, Human Services & Public Safety TCAP Pathway or MATH 227S Statistics with Support (4)
+Note: this award can also be found in the Society, Culture & Communication and the Health, Human Services & Public Safety TCAP Pathway

-Core (12 -13 units):
+Core (13 -14 units):